AxisCommunications/acap-integration-examples-azure/telemetry-to-azure-iot-hub/README.md

 The instructions are divided into two parts.
 The first part covers deploying the Azure resources and the second part covers configuring the camera.

 ### Deploy Azure resources

+> Disclaimer: The generated X.509 certificates are valid for 365 days, which means that a solution deployed with these certificates will be operational for about a year.
+To remain operational longer that that, update the script to generate certificates with a longer validity, or re-provision the solution after a year when the certificates have expired.

+> Disclaimer: The generated X.509 certificates are self-signed.
+To root the certificates in a trusted root Certificate Authority (CA), please contact a trusted commercial certificate authority like Baltimore, Verisign, or DigiCert.

 Let's deploy the Azure resources required to receive telemetry from a camera.
 Navigate to the Azure Portal by right-clicking the button below and open the link in a new tab.